 The Role of BVA in Agile and DevOps

-- Shift-Left Testing: Boundary conditions should be identified during requirement grooming or backlog refinement.
+In Agile and DevOps environments, responsiveness and quality are critical.
+BVA fits seamlessly:- Shift-Left Testing: Boundary conditions should be identified during requirement grooming or backlog refinement.
 Acceptance criteria can explicitly include boundary tests.

 - Definition of Done (DoD): Incorporate boundary test completion as part of the DoD for user stories, ensuring edge-case logic is always validated.